mcraiha/AUDALF/SPECIFICATIONS.md

 #### Arrays

-Notice that with boolean arrays the count is always bits
+Notice that with boolean arrays the count is always bits.
+So if there are e.g. 15 booleans, you read 2 bytes and ignore one bit from it.

 | Type        | Description | ID as number | ID as bytes  |
 | ------------- |:-------------:|:-------------:| -----:|